GabCoolDude/School.md/Lycée/Anglais/Chapter 3/Class 1.md

 ## Read the Cultural Fact.
 Explain why this music festival was powerful

 There were a lot of people.
 It highlighted the power of music against Vietnam.
-# Read the text and answer the questions
-## Read the text give your own definition of "protest music".